apache/mxnet/python/mxnet/onnx/README.md

 #### Dynamic Shape Input
 We can set `dynamic=True` to turn on support for dynamic input shapes.
 Note that even with dynamic shapes, a set of static input shapes still need to be specified in `in_shapes`; on top of that, we'll also need to specify which dimensions of the input shapes are dynamic in `dynamic_input_shapes`.
 We can simply set the dynamic dimensions as `None`, e.g. `(1, 3, None, None)`, or use strings in place of the `None`'s for better understandability in the exported onnx graph, e.g. `(1, 3, 'Height', 'Width')`

-#### Export Large Model
-Uses can set `large_model=True` to export models that are larger than 2GB.
-In this case, all parameter tensors will be saved into separate files along with the .onnx model file.

 ```python
 # The batch dimension will be dynamic in this case
 in_shapes = [(1, 3, 224, 224)]